praekeltfoundation/vumi/docs/intro/tutorial01.rst

     If you're having trouble at any point feel free to drop by `#vumi`_ on irc.freenode.net to chat with other Vumi users who might be able to help.

-In this first part of the tutorial we'll be creating and testing a working environment.
+In this first part of the tutorial we'll be creating and testing a simple working environment.

 Environment Setup
 =================